-The trustees are meeting their objective of achieving a balanced return between the need to generate income and long term capital growth.
-Shanti Sadan made no application for grant support in this financial year and it is understood that they currently have no requirement for funding from the Trust.
+The Trustees are meeting their objective of achieving a balanced return between the need to generate income and long term capital growth.
+The gross income during the year was sufficient to cover the charitable donations made by the Trustees.

-The Trust is privileged to be guardian of a significant amount of unique archival material comprising personal items belonging to and papers by Dr Hari Prasad Shastri, Marjorie Waterhouse and Dr A M Halliday.
+The Trust is privileged to be guardian of a significant amount of unique archival material comprising personal items belonging to and papers by Dr H P Shastri, Miss M Waterhouse and Dr A M Halliday.
 This is used as a resource to further the charitable objectives of the Trust.

 Suitable space is needed for storage and research into this archival material.
-This research is carried out voluntarily by the trustees and other interested individuals.
-About a third of the expenditure for the year under review was directed towards renting suitable space for these activities.
+This research is carried out voluntarily by the Trustees and other interested individuals.
+About a third of the expenditure of the year under review was directed towards renting a suitable space for these activities.

-This space is also used to fulfil the charitable purposes of the Trust to support spiritual education for genuinely interested parties, using the archive material as a resource where appropriate.
-Up to three study-group meetings each week have been held in the year under review.
-In keeping with Government guidelines on the control of the Covid-19 Pandemic, regular study meetings have been discontinued until further notice from 17th March 2020.
+This space is also used to fulfil the charitable purposes of the Trust to support spiritual education for genuinely interested parties, using the archive material as a resource where appropriate).
+In keeping with Government guidelines on the control of the Covid-19 Pandemic, regular study meetings were discontinued from 17th March 2020.
+The meetings will resume when permitted.
+During the lockdown period programmes have been prepared and distributed for individual use at home.

-The trustees also use the rented accommodation for their formal Board meetings and meetings with individuals or representatives of bodies applying for financial support from the Trust.
-From mid-March 2020 the trustees maintained contact when necessary to discuss charity matters by e-mail and conference calls.
+The Trustees also use the rented accommodation for their formal Trustee Meetings and meetings with individuals or representatives of bodies applying for financial support from the Trust.
+From mid-March 2020, the Trustees maintained contact when necessary to discuss charity matters by e-mail and conference calls.